Nespresso Original vs Vertuo - which one should you buy?

 - Size - Nespresso machines range from tiny models around the size of a travel kettle to substantial machines approximately half the size of a microwave.

-- Capacity - the size of water tank and capsule bin vary between models, which affects how often you'll need to add more water and empty the bin.
+- Capacity - the size of water tank and capsule bin vary between models, which affects how often you'll need to add more water and empty the bin, especially if you're using the largest Vertuo capsules.

 - Milk frothing - if you want to be completely hands-off, choose a model with automatic frothing from the Lattissima range.
 Other models either have a steam pipe for manual frothing (like on a traditional machine), or can be bought with the standalone Aeroccino 3 automatic milk frother for around £50 extra.